TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

 :func:`getcontext` will automatically create a new context for use in the current thread.

-The new context is copied from a prototype context called *DefaultContext*.
+The new context is copied kutoka a prototype context called *DefaultContext*.
 To control the defaults so that each thread will use the same values throughout the application, directly modify the *DefaultContext* object.
 This should be done *before* any threads are started so that there won't be a race condition between